smaldragon/BNUY-ROM/README.md

 # BNUY-ROM

-BNUY-ROM is an discrete logic mapper for the famicom/nes I designed for my homebrew projects, it aims to have a similar level of capabilities to common ASIC mappers, while keeping a low chip count.
+BNUY-ROM is a discrete logic mapper for the famicom/nes I designed for my homebrew projects, it aims to have a similar level of capabilities to common ASIC mappers, while keeping a low chip count.
 It is similar to BNROM, hence the name.

 Its capabilities are: